Ms Yeah: Popularity

+Unusually for a Chinese celebrity, the channel is more popular overseas than with domestic viewers, having 2.8 million followers on Facebook compared to 2.55 million on Weibo as of July 2017.
+Due to lack of narration, the videos have almost no language barrier.
+Zhou said that because her background was in directing and choreography, she was not confident to speak in front of a camera.

+Furthermore, Ms Yeah and the production team use English on foreign social media, and in public appearances she appears to be fluent in English.
+This may explain the videos' popularity abroad.
+As of September 2019, Ms Yeah has more than 7.51 million subscribers, making her one of the most successful Chinese YouTubers ever, despite the fact that access to YouTube has been restricted in China since 2008.

+Some videos feature product placement; at a cost of 500,000 CNY, a product will be shown in the video.

 Most of the food cooked in the videos are common Chinese dishes and not difficult to prepare per se.
 Ms Yeah has admitted that the final results often did not taste good, but the goal of her channel is not to teach viewers how to cook; hence there are no cooking instructions.
 As Ms Yeah stated herself, "I don't want to be a 'cooking teacher'.
 I don't want to teach you how to cook, and I don't want to teach the science of cooking.
 I just want to show you an attitude towards life.
 You can find the joy of life whenever and wherever you are."